Published: December 16, 2020

 It’s also possible to charge each restaurant.
-But the point here is that it’s not possible to pay for each order delivery separately.
+However, the point here is that it’s not possible to pay for each delivery separately.

-Per se, 15% of every order will go to your company for facilitation and delivery costs.
+For instance, 15% of every order can go to your company for facilitation and delivery costs.

 For example, dedicate half of your first page to such advertisements.
 Then, restaurants pay to have a place in this section.

-If you’d like to get to know about delivery-restaurant financial relationships, check out this informative video from the Wall Street Journal:
+If you’d like to find out more about delivery-restaurant financial relationships, check out this informative video from the Wall Street Journal:

-Glovo is a food delivery service founded in Barcelona, Spain.
+Glovo is a food delivery service that was founded in Barcelona, Spain.

 It is an on-demand delivery platform that offers its customers to purchase, pick up, and deliver products and food from local restaurants ordered via their web- and mobile platforms.

 They offer their services in 22 countries and work with 53K shops and restaurants.
-You can make an order via the website or mobile app.
+You can make an order via their website or mobile app.

 If you’d like to visualize their work process, you can watch this short interview with the founders of Glovo: